HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 ```
 cd Model-References/PyTorch/nlp/bert/pretraining/data
 ```
-So it is recommended to download wiki data set alone using the following command.
+So it is recommended to download wiki dataset alone using the following command.
 ```
 bash create_datasets_from_start.sh
 ```
-Wiki and BookCorpus data sets can be downloaded by runnining the script as follows.
+Wiki and BookCorpus datasets can be downloaded by runnining the script as follows.
 ```
 bash create_datasets_from_start.sh wiki_books
 ```